siavava/portfolio/content/projects/web/resume.md

   - "Nuxt"
   - "TypeScript"
   - "SCSS"
+summary: |-
-summary: "A redesigned personal site on a new domain — content-driven Nuxt, statically generated, and deployed on Netlify."
+  A redesigned personal site on a new domain — content-driven Nuxt, statically generated, and deployed on Netlify.
 ---

 A redesigned personal site, and with it a new domain.
 Built on